fizruk/rzk-project-template/README.md

 # rzk-project-template

-Template for a formalisation project in rzk proof assistant
+Template for a formalisation project in rzk proof assistant.